P-C-R-P/Mille-Secrets-de-Racine/README.md

 ## Acknowledgements

 Thanks go to [Isaac Pante] for providing a course that demonstrated the power of data visualisation to effectively communicate information in the social sciences and humanities.
 Thanks go to [Aris Xanthos] for providing a course that demonstrated the power of data analysis to effectively extrapolate results in the social sciences and humanities.
-Thanks go to [Alain Cernushi] for providing the literary analysis course on _Britannicus_.
+Thanks go to [Alain Cernuschi] for providing the literary analysis course on _Britannicus_.